FilipaGo/payup-app-prototype/README.md

 <img src="https://raw.githubusercontent.com/FilipaGo/payup-app-prototype/master/_images_readme/persona_leonor.jpg" alt="Main persona Maria Leonor" width="1000"> And Maria Leonor!
 </p>

-To attend our users' needs, our product should focus on registering and calculating shared expenses, and on the payment and collection of debts.
+To attend to our users' needs, our product should focus on registering and calculating shared expenses, and on the payment and collection of debts.

 Full Case Study Coming Soon 🚧